-There are a several idioms that are related to Monkeys and whilst some have negative undertones, some can be positive and complimentary.
+There are numerous idioms that make mention of the monkey and whilst some have negative undertones, many can be positive and complimentary.

 To say that there is serious problem that you cannot forget or get of.
-Descibes a vexing problem or burden that won't go away.
+Describes a vexing problem or burden that won't go away.

 A way of saying that you should stop messing around.
 Be less silly, mischievous or deceitful.